 The Dynamic Liquidity Protocol provides additional liquidity mechanisms for intangible assets.
-It allows borrowing a dX stablecoin from the protocol in exchange for tokenized intangible assets locked as collateral.
+It allows to borrow a dX stablecoin from the protocol in exchange for tokenized intangible assets locked as collateral.

-In the DEIP Infrastructure, anyone can mint a stable token dX (e.g. dUSD, dEUR, dCYN, etc.) by collateralizing F-NFTs and locking them into a special smart contract (Vault).
+In DEIP's infrastructure, anyone can mint a dX stablecoin (e.g. dUSD, dEUR, dCYN, etc.) by collateralizing F-NFTs and locking them into a special smart contract (Vault).

 The actual collateralization coefficient is adjusted dynamically (via component) and can change over time taking into account recent transactions with F-NFTs, F-NFT issuer track record, issuance platform, recent licensing transactions, and payouts of a specific F-NFT from the collateralization bucket.

-To withdraw the assets from a Vault smart contract the borrower needs to settle/pay the full amount of borrowed dX tokens plus a stability fee (interest rate).
-Stability fee is paid to the network and distributed 50/50 between yield farmers and Ecosystem Fund.
+To withdraw the assets from a Vault smart contract, the borrower needs to pay the full amount of (settle) borrowed dX tokens plus pay a stability fee (interest rate).
+The stability fee is paid to the network and distributed 50/50 between yield farmers and the Ecosystem Fund.
 The stability fee is set via the network governance mechanism.

-To ensure there is always enough collateral to cover the value of all outstanding debt (the amount of dX outstanding), any Vault deemed too risky (according to parameters established by the DEIP Infrastructure) is liquidated through an automated liquidation auction.
+To ensure that there is always enough collateral to cover the value of all outstanding debt (the amount of dX outstanding), any Vault deemed too risky (according to parameters established by DEIP infrastructure) is liquidated through an automated liquidation auction.

-The Dynamic Liquidity Protocol makes the determination after comparing the Liquidation Ratio to the current collateral-to-debt ratio of a Vault.
+The Dynamic Liquidity Protocol determines whether a liquidation auction should take place by comparing the Liquidation Ratio to the current collateral-to-debt ratio of a Vault.

-From the F-NFTs pool, the protocol takes a percentage of the pool (determined by risk-assessment smart contract based on the currency governance configuration) and splits it into two auction slots of two different types: “pooled” and “segregated”.
+The protocol takes a percentage of the F-NFT pool (determined by a risk-assessment smart contract based on the currency governance configuration) and splits it into two auction slots of two different types: “pooled” and “segregated”.

-Pooled slots contain a percentage of all the assets from Vault F-NFTs pool into a single slot, and in case it’s bought it provides immediate price discovery for the Vault F-NFTs assets.
+Pooled slots contain a percentage of all the assets from Vault F-NFTs pool into a single slot, and provides immediate price discovery for the Vault F-NFTs assets when they are bought.

-Segregated slots are created for each N-NFT in the Vault.
+Segregated slots are created for each F-NFT in the Vault.

-Segregated slots give more accurate price discovery, but take more time to be liquidated on the market.
+Segregated slots give a more accurate price discovery, but take more time to be liquidated on the market.
 Once the liquidation is performed, the liquidation smart contract estimates the new price of assets in the Vault and the risk coefficients.
-In case the total weighted value of the Vault is greater than the value of borrowed assets multiplied by the collateralization coefficient, it stops the liquidation process, if not - it launches the next iteration and does the whole process again, this time with a bigger share of Vault assets.
+Where the total weighted value of the Vault is greater than the value of borrowed assets multiplied by the collateralization coefficient, it stops the liquidation process; where less, it launches the next iteration and does the whole process again, this time with a bigger share of Vault assets.